-MS. CHRISTA BIG CANOE: Right.
-And so one
+24 MS. CHRISTA BIG CANOE: Right.
+And so one 25 of these concepts and what I was struck by, the pictures right to them.

-1 we've seen coming up on the screen are actually with the 2 with youth holding the signs, come from this report.
-3 One of the things I was struck with right 4 away was that the "Shh Listen", in addition to its title, 5 is actually a huge message about listening to the children 6 and youth and hearing their voice and it's really apparent 7 throughout the report.
+we've seen coming up on the screen are actually with the with youth holding the signs, come from this report.
+One of the things I was struck with right away was that the "Shh Listen", in addition to its title, is actually a huge message about listening to the children and youth and hearing their voice and it's really apparent throughout the report.
 That's the focus.
-8 So, you know, tied to Article 12 of the 9 UNCRC, some of that drove this work.
-And so can you now 10 please tell us about this report?
-11 MR. COREY O'SOUP: Yes, I can probably 12 and I have talked for hours about this report.
-I will give 13 you the Coles note version though.
-14 Thank you for pointing out the title.
-The 15 title was really important to us because so often our 16 children don't have a voice.
+So, you know, tied to Article 12 of the UNCRC, some of that drove this work.
+And so can you now please tell us about this report?
+MR. COREY O'SOUP: Yes, I can probably and I have talked for hours about this report.
+I will give you the Coles note version though.
+Thank you for pointing out the title.
+The title was really important to us because so often our children don't have a voice.
 They're not listened to.
-17 They're not heard.
-18 And early on in the process, as we did a 19 scan of the literature that was out there on the topic of 20 Indigenous youth suicide, there's many really good reports 21 done by some really smart people, probably smarter than me.
-22 You know, lots of academics, lots of, you know, good 23 recommendations on the topic of youth suicide.
-But we 24 identified a gap very early on.
-And the gap was youth 25 engagement and youth voice.
+They're not heard.
+And early on in the process, as we did a scan of the literature that was out there on the topic of Indigenous youth suicide, there's many really good reports done by some really smart people, probably smarter than me.
+You know, lots of academics, lots of, you know, good You know, lots of academics, lots of, you know, good recommendations on the topic of youth suicide.
+But we engagement and youth voice.

 1 A lot of these reports did pull together, 2 you know, different panels and different focus groups, but 3 our report decided to go at a different way.
 We decided to 4 give an entire report to youth voice.
 And we wanted to 5 find out what it was like to be an Indigenous child in our 6 society today, particularly in our northern community.
 7 We did get a little bit of pushback on that, 8 particularly around the topic, because some professional 9 said, "Well, if you talk to kids about suicide, well, 10 they're going to start talking about it and they're going 11 to start doing it."
 Well, respectfully, they're already 12 talking about it.
 You know, they're talking about it in 13 chat rooms.
-They're talking about it, you know, on social L4 media and their phones.
+They're talking about it, you know, on social 14 media and their phones.
 They're talking about it at 15 parties in basements.
-They're just not talking to us about L6 it.
+They're just not talking to us about 16 it.
 And the data we have already shows us that they're 17 already doing it.
 18 You know, so we decided to push through that 19 and we decided that it was most important to have their 20 voice on the topic of youth suicide.
-21 And, you know, at the end of the day, we 22 were able to present on the topic to over a thousand kids 23 in northern Saskatchewan, a pretty significant number, and gave their voice to this report, which is a significant